The patient, a 35-week preterm infant whose mother delivered rapidly, had a fever at the time of delivery, turned blue, and was not breathing.

 Simulated experiences can replicate care in a variety of clinical settings, such as a pediatric unit or an operating room.
 The goal is to help learners build competency and confidence, clinical skills, and decision-making abilities without the potential for compromising patient safety, Kirschling said.
 Simulation also allows students to experience rare and critical events that they may never see during their nursing education but may experience in their careers as nurse clinicians.

-The school’s current simulation laboratories were opened along with the UMSON building in 1998 as a $38 million, 154,000-square-foot project, but the School of Nursing was a model of clinical simulation education for other nursing schools beginning in the 1990s, when former Dean Barbara R. Heller, EdD, RN, FAAN, professor emerita, placed an emphasis on the school becoming a leader in creating safe simulated learning environments, Kirschling explained.
+The School’s current simulation labs were opened as part of the $38 million, 154,000-square-foot new School of Nursing building in 1998, but the School of Nursing was a model of clinical simulation education for other nursing schools beginning in the 1990s, when former Dean Barbara R. Heller, EdD, RN, FAAN, professor emerita, placed an emphasis on the school becoming a leader in creating safe simulated learning environments, Kirschling explained.
 Patient acuity was increasing in the hospital setting, and in response to this UMSON opened a $138,000 “mini hospital” for undergraduate students in 1990 in now-demolished Whitehurst Hall.
 The labs included a critical care unit that allowed students to practice advanced procedures in the same way they would in an actual hospital setting.

 “It was a true trailblazer,” Kirschling said.
 “As the plans for the current building were developed, Dean Heller ensured that there would be sufficient space for a dramatically expanded clinical simulation program.”